wimrijnders/V3DLib/Doc/FAQ.md

 The `vc4`-specific items can be found in the "VideoCore IV Architecture Reference Guide";
 the corresponding `v3d` stuff has mostly been found due to empirical research and hard thinking.

+### Gather limit

+The gather limit is the number of prefetches from main memory that can de done while executing on the QPU.
+It has been empirically determine that the gather limit is:

+- 4 for `vc4`
+- 8 for `v3d`

+You will under all circumstances fail to comprehend the effort spent in understanding this.
+On the plus side, the code got vaslty better in the process.

 ### Data Transfer

 There are two transfer options, **VPM (DMA)** and **TMU**